agda/agda/doc/user-manual/getting-started/a-taste-of-agda.lagda.rst

 This finishes our explanation of the ‘Hello world’ dependent type example.

-Agda as a proof assistant: associativity of addition
+Agda as a Proof Assistant: Associativity of Addition
 ====================================================

 We will see in this section how to state and prove with Agda the